 Navigate to the portal.azure.com using browser and login into portal with valid credentials, as shown in following image

-After successful login page will be redirected to the azure portal default dashboard page as shown in the following image
+After a successful login page, the page will be redirected to the Azure portal default dashboard page as shown in the following image.

 Step 2: Create IoT Hub Device Provisioning Service on Portal

-Find the create resource option which can be found left top side of the portal as shown into the following image or follow any other option which you may know to create the resource (service) in azure portal
+Find the create resource option which can be found left top side of the portal as shown into the following image or follow any other option which you may know to create the resource (service) in the Azure portal.

-Click on left side option to create a resource & type IoT hub device provisioning service into the populated search box, it will pop up the following screen which is shown in the following image
+Click on the left side option to create a resource & type IoT hub device provisioning service into the populated search box, it will pop up the following screen which is shown in the following image.

 Provide required details as shown in preceding image as

-- Name: Name of the IoT hub device provisioning service which must be contain only alphanumeric characters or hyphen
+The name of the IoT hub device provisioning service which must contain only alphanumeric characters or hyphen.

-- Location: Choose the deployment location for IoT hub device provisioning from given list, however the device provisioning service is global and associated with any specific location but you must specify a location for the resource group where the metadata associated with the service profile will reside.
+Choose the deployment location for IoT hub device provisioning from the given list.
+However, the device provisioning service is global and associated with any specific location, but you must specify a location for the resource group where the metadata associated with the service profile will reside.

-After providing all required details, click on create button, it will take some time to create service, once service created status can be notified on notification icon as shown in following image
+After providing all the required details, click the create button.
+It will take some time to create the service.
+Once the service is created, status can be notified on the notification icon as shown in the following image.

-Now click on Go to resource button it will redirected to the newly created IoT hub device provisioning service as shown in the following image
+Now click on the Go to resource button.
+It will redirect to the newly created IoT hub device provisioning service as shown in the following image.

 Let’s know about preceding IoT hub device provisioning service settings and overview section